ka1amita/resume/index.md

 Thorough planning and attention to detail while executing sensitive reactions (e.g. Schlenk techniques, drying and degassing of solvents, work-up screening to avoid product decomposition).

 Quantification (by qNMR or LC-UV in combination with statistical analysis) of investigated reactions and sensitive reagents with high degree of precision and accuracy.

 Separation (using preparative Flash, TLC or RP-HPLC) and identification (using LC-MS, GC-MS with 1D and 2D NMR spectroscopy) of unknown side-products in proposed speculative reactions.

 Optimization ranging from simple solvent screening (using published PCA or cluster analysis data) to multi-parameter optimization (using DoE).
-Conducting and analysing dozen reactions simultaneously.
+Conducting and analysing a dozen reactions simultaneously.

 Understanding laws of physical chemistry, reaction kinetics and reactivity hazards backed up by literature sources